birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods.md

 <mark>continue to use this textbook throughout</mark> https://www.hsph.harvard.edu/miguel-hernan/wp-content/uploads/sites/1268/2024/01/hernanrobins_WhatIf_2jan24.pdf

+<mark>read this - may help with where difference in differences fits in - andjust generally looks good</mark> https://www2.stat.duke.edu/~fl35/CausalInferenceClass.html

+<mark> seperate into a summary page, and then seperate for the three main categories </mark>

 ## Designing a study to estimate a causal effect from observational data

 The gold standard method for inferring causality is randomisation - e.g. randomising patients to receive a treatment or not.
 This is because it removes confounding - it removes the common cause of the treatment and outcome, since the only cause of treatment was randomisation.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)